 Simple English definitions for legal terms

-Read a random definition: conference committee
+Read a random definition: civil disability

 Bare ownership refers to the ownership of property without the right to use or enjoy it.
 It is often associated with trust ownership, where the trustee holds legal title to the property while the beneficiary holds the bare ownership.
 Ownership, in general, refers to the bundle of rights that allow one to use, manage, and enjoy property, including the right to convey it to others.
 Ownership rights are permanent, heritable, and imply the right to possess a thing, regardless of any actual or constructive control.